testflows/TestFlows-WebSite/source/handbook/index.md

 ### Syntax Errors

-If you have a syntax error in the `python:testflows` block you will get an error.
+If you have a syntax error in the `python:testflows` block, you will get an error.

 For example,